Organizing an event is hugely rewarding, but it’s not easy. Success depends upon your skills and your personality.

 Marketing skills are important because simply setting up the event isn’t enough.
 You also need to be able to effectively promote it to bring in visitors and to generate a buzz around the event.
+Incorporating promotional giveaways can be an effective method to attract and engage attendees.
 You should also liaise with the speakers to encourage them to do some of this work for you by promoting the event to their followers, but think of this as a useful helping hand as opposed to being your main source of marketing.

 When you’re hosting an event, you’re going to find yourself having to make all sorts of decisions, often with little available thinking time and few data points.
 Decisions can range from what refreshments to offer to how much to charge for tickets and which sponsors to work with.

 Events are fantastic networking opportunities, and while this is true in general for all attendees, it’s particularly true for speakers and organizers.
 You’ll need to have decent networking skills so that you’re able to take advantage of the opportunities on offer, and networking skills can also come in useful in advance of the event when you’re trying to source speakers.

 Unless you’re specifically bringing someone else in to be the master of ceremonies, it’s likely that the job of introducing the speakers at a small event will fall to you, the event organizer.
 You might also be required to moderate discussion panels and Q&As.
 Because of that, you’ll need to have decent hosting skills and feel comfortable talking to an audience, even if you’re not delivering any presentations yourself.